wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 **1. Simple Response** (code block in chat)
 - ✅ Recommended for: <100 KB archives
+- ✅ Most reliable: No platform-specific formatting issues
+- ✅ Always produces clean markdown
 - ⚠️ Acceptable for: 100-500 KB (may be slow to render)
 - ❌ Not recommended for: >500 KB (may truncate)
-- No special features needed, works everywhere
+- **DEFAULT RECOMMENDATION** - Use unless file is truly large

 **2. Large Document Feature** (Artifact/Canvas/Code View)
 - ✅ Recommended for: 100 KB - 1 MB archives
+- ⚠️ WARNING: May add platform-specific formatting that breaks template
+- ⚠️ Requires careful verification of output format
 - Better rendering for large documents
 - Separate viewing area outside chat
-- Note: Called "Artifacts" on Claude, "Canvas" on ChatGPT/Gemini, or similar names on other platforms
+- Note: Called "Artifacts" on Claude, "Canvas" on ChatGPT/Gemini
+- **Use only if simple response is too slow or truncates**

 **3. MCP Storage** (direct file save)
 - ✅ Recommended for: >500 KB archives